evankiely/OpynSpecimen/README.md

   - **directComp**: Set `True` if the documents being compared are just from different environments and not translated vs. original
   - **openOnFinish**: Set `True` to open the diff file when the function is done running
 - Translator.getFormName(blockName)
-  - Takes in a value that may be the name of an attached form and attempts to identify the form in the form dataframe
+  - Takes in a value that may be the name of an attached form and attempts to identify the form in the form Dataframe
   - **blockName**: The suspected form name, sourced from the workflow text
 - Translator.translate(openDiff=False)
   - The main function of the Translator object.
 Attempts to translate items specified in the input .csv, based on provided short title and environments